 Tuition does not include recommended trip cancellation insurance, domestic airfare to the departure location for international travel (or other domestic transportation methods), passport fees, vaccinations, health records or tests, spending cash for souvenirs or snacks, or airline baggage fees.

 What is the refund policy for FutureDocs Abroad?

-What vaccinations or immunizations will a student need?
+What vaccinations or immunizations will I need?

 If students are taking any prescription medicines, they should pack enough for every day they are away from home (15 days), along with an additional three to four days’ supply.
 Students are required to keep all prescription medications in the original prescription bottles and to always carry those bottles in their carry-on luggage.
 Be sure to check TSA guidelines if the medicines are liquids.

 Do I need a passport?